This post may contain affiliate links, full disclosure here.

 It is also not necessary to rotate storage water unless you simply prefer to do so.
 Yes, after a few years, it will smell or taste strange.
 This is due to a lack of oxygen.
 It will taste better if you pour it back and forth between two containers to oxygenate it.
 If you’re not sure if it’s pure, the best way to find out is to boil it.
 Water, on the other hand, does not rot like food because it is always just water.

 WARNING: Chlorine and iodine do not consistently kill Giardia and Cryptosporidium.
-In colder weather, increasing the wait time by doubling or tripling your chances.
+In colder weather, increase the wait time by doubling or tripling your chances.
 More dependable are boiling or chlorine dioxide tablets, as well as good water filters.

 When one tablet is dissolved in a quart of water, it releases 8 ppm (parts per million) of iodine.
 For cloudy water, two tablets are used.
 After adding the tablets, wait 15 minutes, or 30 minutes if the water is cold.
 Iodine tablets are ineffective against Giardia and Cryptosporidium and can harm some people’s health.